Mandylove1993/CUDA-FastBEV/README.md

 ## Model and Data
-- For quick practice, I provide an example data of nuScenes.
-It contains the following:
+- For quick practice, I provide an example data of nuScenes.You can download from [Google Drive](https://drive.google.com/file/d/14-fqrtbC5ZOWgkNA0m7jA7bQAySrzLrm/view?usp=sharing) It contains the following:
   1. Camera images in 6 directions.
   2. Transformation matrix of camera/lidar and vtrans need data.

-- All models (model.zip) can be downloaded later.It contains the following:
+- All models (model.zip) can be downloaded from [Google Drive](https://drive.google.com/file/d/1wwwckM0vux5ub3U4R_zS9pm01QFmMPru/view?usp=sharing) .It contains the following:
   1. fastbev onnx models and pytorch models.
   2. resnet18 int8 onnx and PTQ models.